Seven of the best lawn aerators, from manual to combination machines

 Time to show your lawn some TLC?
 Check out our round up of the best lawn scarifiers and expert tips on how to improve your lawn in 12 weeks.
 You can also keep edges looking neat with our pick of the best lawn edging.

-In additoin to aerators and scarifiers, we've tested a range of lawn mowers, including the best cordless lawn mowers, the best robotic lawn mowers and the best electric lawn mowers.
+In addition to aerators and scarifiers, we've tested a range of lawn mowers, including the best cordless lawn mowers, the best robotic lawn mowers and the best electric lawn mowers and the best grass trimmers.
 For those with small lawns, our guide to the best hand push mowers will be helpful.
-For other help with lawn care, take a look at our reviews of the best strimmers and the best aerators, or check out our guide to the best lawn edging.

 Jump to: